 Upload your custom Agent to your website or otherwise distribute it among your remote customers.
 Whenever you need to connect to a customer's computer, have that customer run the Agent.

-Regardless of whether you use the persistent Host or spontaneous Agent, you can set the client to send you an email with access credentials (ID and password) upon the first installation/run.
-You can enable this feature in the MSI Configurator during customization:
+Regardless of whether you use the persistent Host or ad hoc Agent, you can set it to send you an email with access credentials (Internet-ID and password) upon the first installation/run.
+For that you need to specify your SMTP server credentials in the MSI Configurator during customization:

 Sometimes you'd rather avoid interfering with remote users' work so you’d like to ask for their permission to connect to their computer.
 This is easy to do with Remote Utilities — just enable the Ask user permission feature in the Host settings.
 When remote session is about to start, the remote user will see the following message:

 This feature is best used with the Host module for it can be used for unattended access.
 The Agent is "attended-only" by design and requires the remote user to run the Agent for a session to be able to start.